dfdavila2/Edge-AI-IoT-Nanodegree-Computer-Pointer-Controller-Project/Computer Pointer Controller by DD/README.md

 ## Demo
 *TODO:* Explain how to run a basic demo of your model.

 In order to run the app just fill the arguments required as explained in the next section.
-Here a video showing what you are suppose to see once the entered command is successful.

 First of all you need to install the latest version of the [openVINO toolkit](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_macos.html).